A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Linear algebraic systems

 The fields defined on the skeleton, i.e.~$\widehat{u}_h$ for HDG and $g_h^\ominus$ for CHDG, are univariate polynomials.
 A possible choice for the shape functions would be the Lobatto shape functions, which correspond to the restriction of the shape functions used for the physical fields.
 Instead, we consider scaled Legendre shape functions, which are orthogonal in $L^2(F)$ for each face $F$.
 For each element, they are scaled in such a way that the local mass matrices are the identity matrix, \text{i.e.}

 where $\phi_i^F$ and $\phi_j^F$ are the shape functions associated with the face $F$, and $N_\mathrm{dof\cdot per\cdot fce}$ is the number of degrees of freedom per face.

-The Lobatto functions and the scaled Legendre functions gives rigorously the same numerical solution (up to floating point errors), as they are two equivalent sets of basis functions, but they lead to different algebraic systems.
+The Lobatto functions and the scaled Legendre functions give rigorously the same numerical solution (up to floating point errors), as they are two equivalent sets of basis functions, but they lead to different algebraic systems.
 Let us consider the algebraic system resulting from the finite element discretization of Problem~\ref{pbm:CHDG:reducedTmp}.
 With the Lobatto functions, the first term of this problem corresponds to a mass matrix in the algebraic system.
 By contrast, with the scaled Legendre functions, it corresponds to an identity matrix as the shape functions are orthonormal.

-In preliminary comparison studies (not shown), we have observed that, for both HDG and CHDG methods, the convergence of the iterative solution procedures is faster with the scaled Legendre functions than with the Lobatto functions.
-Here are two pieces of explanations: \begin{itemize} \item The system corresponding to the scaled Legendre functions, denoted $\matalg{A}\vecalg{g}=\vecalg{b}$, can be obtained from the system corresponding to the Lobatto functions, denoted $\matalg{A}_\mathrm{Lob}\vecalg{g}_\mathrm{Lob}=\vecalg{b}_\mathrm{Lob}$, by using a symmetric preconditionning by the mass matrix $\matalg{M}_{\mathrm{Lob}}$ associated to the faces:
+In fact, the system corresponding to the scaled Legendre functions, denoted $\matalg{A}\vecalg{g}=\vecalg{b}$, can be obtained from the system corresponding to the Lobatto functions, denoted $\matalg{A}_\mathrm{Lob}\vecalg{g}_\mathrm{Lob}=\vecalg{b}_\mathrm{Lob}$, by using a symmetric preconditioning: